ckb-next/ckb-next/DAEMON.md

 Additionally, the following notifications will be generated at `ckb0/notify*` regardless of circumstance:
 - `device <serial> added at <path>` whenever a device is connected.
 - `device <serial> removed from <path>` whenever a device is disconnected.
-These messages are only generated at `ckb0/notify*`, not at the node for the actual device.
-- `fps <rate>` when the FPS is changed.
-- `layout <country>` when the default layout is changed.

-Lastly, `layout <country>` will be printed to all `ckb*/notify*` when that keyboard's layout is changed.

 Getting parameters
 ------------------

 Parameters can be retrieved using the `get` command.
 The data will be sent out as a notification.
 Generally, the syntax to get the data associated with a command is `get :<command>` (note the colon), and the associated data will be returned in the form of `<command> <data>`.
 The following data may be gotten:
-- `get :hello` simply prints `hello` to the notification nodes.
+- `get :hello` simply prints `hello` to the notification node.
 This may be useful to determine whether or not the daemon is responding.
 It can only be issued to `ckb0` with no `device` command; in any other circumstance, it will be ignored.
 - `get :fps` gets the current frame rate.
 Returns `fps <rate>`.
 Like `:hello`, this will be ignored if it is issued to an actual keyboard.
 - `get :layout` gets the current keyboard layout.
 Returns `layout <country>`.
 This may be issued to `ckb0` to get the default layout or to any keyboard to get the keyboard's layout.
 - `get :mode` returns the current mode in the form of a `switch` command.
 (Note: Do not use this in a line containing a `mode` command or it will return the mode that you selected, rather than the keyboard's current mode.)